Power BI security white paper

 Microsoft Purview Information Protection

-Power BI is deeply integrated with Microsoft Purview Information Protection (previously Microsoft 365 Compliance Information Protection).
+Power BI is deeply integrated with Microsoft Purview Information Protection.
 Microsoft Purview Information Protection enables organizations to have a single, integrated solution for classification, labeling, auditing, and compliance across Azure, Power BI, and Office.

 When information protection is enabled in Power BI: